 I am an applied economist with expertise in empirical microeconomics and environmental and resource economics.
 My research combines empirical and theoretical approaches in investigating the equilibrium effects of environmental regulations on consumer welfare, industry dynamics, and pollution abatement.
-Prior to joining Sophia, I was an investment analyst at Goldman Sachs (1999-2001), Fulbright scholar during my doctoral study (2002-2004), and assistant professor of economics at Williams College in the U.S. (2008-2010).
+Prior to joining Univ. of Tsukuba, I was an investment analyst at Goldman Sachs (1999-2001), Fulbright scholar during my doctoral study (2002-2004), assistant professor of economics at Williams College in the U.S. (2008-2010), and associate professor of economics at Sophia Univ.
 I am currently a research fellow at Tokyo Center for Economic Research and Waseda University (Research Institute for Environmental Economics and Management).
 I have also served as an adjunct faculty in the department of economics at Keio University.
-I'm on sabbatical leave at the Institute of Economic Research, Hitotsubashi University, 2016-2017.

 - Sep 08, 2016